vmware-tanzu/cartographer-conventions/docs/design.md

 * **Convergent**: reapplying the same convention sequentially should not change the result.
 Equivalent to [`reinvocationPolicy: IfNeeded`](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy).
 * **Conservative**: preserve the user's intent.
 When a value is specified, favor keeping rather than replacing that value.
 In other words, a user should be able to override a convention by explicitly configuring the value.

 Webhook based conventions are defined at `.spec.webhook` and are modeled after admission webhooks.
 The transport must be HTTPS with a trusted certificate matching the resolved host name.
-If the certificate is not already trusted by the cluster, the certificate authority must be specified at `.spec.webhook.clientConfig.caBundle`.
-A custom CA certificate may also be defined by referencing a cert-manager `Certificate` resource via the `conventions.carto.run/inject-ca-from` annotation with the value in the form of `{namespace}/{name}`.
+A cert-manager `Certificate` is recommended to secure the transport from the controller to the webhook server, it can be specified at `.spec.webhook.certificate`.
+If not using cert-manager and the certificate is not already trusted by the cluster, the certificate authority must be specified at `.spec.webhook.clientConfig.caBundle`.

 #### PodConventionContext (webhooks.conventions.carto.run/v1alpha1)